software-assignments-spring2021/spring-2018-mood-music-player/README.md

 ==========
 *Fill in the specifics on how this application was initially thought up.*

-The primary motivation for creating this application was to provide an easier way for music listeners to attain songs that related to their current moods.
+The primary motivation for creating this application was to provide an easier way for music listeners to attain songs that relate to their current moods.
+Sometimes when we listen to music, even if we have a playlist set up, we are unhappy with a particular song that plays and it unwillingly changes the mood.
+We want to avoid this kind of let down and give users a smooth mood-satisfying musical experience.

 Links
 =============